 Many years ago, I was given the gift of a taste of home-brewed mead of such sweetness and rich complexity that I was left dazed.
-Once I came to, I knew I would have to learn more about brewing and figure out how to do it myself.
+Once I came to my senses, I knew I would have to learn more about brewing and figure out how to do it myself.
 This being the early days of the internet (get off my lawn!)
 I found myself digging into books and renaissance faire list-servs and asking my brewing friends for advice, and it has been a roller coaster of experience and experimentation ever since.

 One thing that I learned early on is that no one agrees on brewing methods – each brewer has their own way of making their wines and meads.
 While this can be intimidating when you begin the learning process, you’ll later realize that finding your own way is part of the joy of brewing.
 As you learn the basic techniques and get them down pat, you will naturally refine your own best methods!